kevholditch/terraform-provider-kong/README.md

 }
 ```

-Optionaly you can configure Username and Password for BasicAuth:
+Optionally you can configure Username and Password for BasicAuth:
 ```hcl
 provider "kong" {
     kong_admin_uri  = "http://myKong:8001"